Celebrating 35 Years of Directed Evolution

 Scientific talks on Monday, July 20.

-Tip: On the map, search for “Dabney Hall” or Building 40, and “Noyes Laboratory” or Building 72.
+Tip: On the map, search for “Dabney Hall” or Building 40, and “Gates Annex” for the symposium venue (Room B122).

-Dabney Hall with Garden of Associates (Building 40) and Noyes Laboratory (Building 72)
+Dabney Hall with Garden of Associates (Building 40) and Gates Annex (Room B122)

 Tip: The official campus map highlights all parking areas.